SolardiaX/AWS-Auto-Tag/README.md

 * SAM CLI - [How to Install](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * Python3.9 (Only used for config runtime env. with cli) - [Download Python](https://www.python.org/downloads/)

-> To deploy this application you must have a AKSK with IAM role has full access to Lambda, DynamoDB and SQS.
+> To deploy this application you must have a AKSK with IAM admin role.

 Before use the SAM CLI, you should set up you aws cli credential first, run the following in your shell: